-Figure 34: Comparison between data and prediction for v{μ} CC channels.
+Figure 36: Comparison between data and prediction for v{μ} CC channels.
 The first (second) 26 bins represent the FC (PC) channel.
-The error band represents the total systematic uncertainty from MC statistic, cross section, and flux.
-The bin index represents the bin number in reconstructed neutrino energy spanning from 0 to 2500 MeV at a bin width of 100 MeV.
-The 26th bin represents the overflow bin for reconstructed neutrino energy higher than 2500 MeV.
+The error band represents the total systematic uncertainty.
+The last bin represents the overflow bin for reconstructed neutrino energy higher than 2500 MeV.

-With the aforementioned techniques and selection criteria, the 7-channel selection results from open data are presented.
-Figure 33 shows the stacked histograms of each component of the signal and background events from MC prediction.
-Open data result is overlaid with all systematic uncertainties including Bayesian statistical uncertainty of MC prediction central values, flux and cross section systematic uncertainties.
-Figure 34 shows the comparison between data and prediction with the current systematic uncertainties.
+With the aforementioned techniques and selection criteria, the 7-channel selection results from the initial open 5.3e19 POT of BNB data are presented.
+Figure 35 shows the stacked histograms of each component of the signal and background events from the Monte Carlo prediction with the data displayed with full systematic errors.
+Figure 36 shows the comparison between data and prediction with systematic uncertainties.
 At low (high) energies, the data is higher (lower) compared to the central values of the Monte-Carlo prediction.
-The goodness-of-fit combining both v{μ} CC channels is $\chi^2/NDF = 38.20/52$, which indicates the data/MC differences is within the current systematic uncertainties.
-In comparison, the χ^2/NDF is 227.34/52 when the systematic uncertainties are excluded.
+The goodness-of-fit combining both v{μ} CC channels is $\chi^2/NDF = 26.28/52$ and the data/MC differences is within the systematic uncertainties.

-Figure 35: Comparison between data and prediction for three π^0 channels: (top) FC CC π^0 , (middle) PC CC π^0 , (bottom) NC π^0 .
+Figure 37: Comparison between data and prediction for three π^0 channels: (top) FC CC π^0 , (middle) PC CC π^0 , (bottom) NC π^0 .
 Left (right) panels show the result before (after) applying the ν{μ} CC constraints.
-The error band shows the total systematic uncertainty from MC statistic, cross section, and flux.
+The error band shows the total systematic uncertainty.
 The bin index represents the bin number in the reconstructed kinetic energy of π^0 from 0 to 1000 MeV at a bin width of 100 MeV.
 The 11th bin represents the overflow bin.

-Figure 35 shows the three π^0 channels before and after applying constraints from the ν{μ} CC channels.
-After applying constraints, the prediction of CC π^0 channels is reduced, which can be explained by the deficit in ν{μ} CC at high energies.
-The GoF of all tests are very good, indicating the difference between the data and predictions are well within the total statistical and systematic uncertainties.
-The GoF after applying constraints are slightly worse than those before applying constraints, which is the result of reduced uncertainties and (in some cases) larger difference between data and prediction.
+Figure 37 shows the three π^0 channels before and after applying constraints from the ν{μ} CC channels.
+After applying the data-based constraints, the CC π^0 prediction is reduced as a result of the data measurement at higher energies in the ν{μ} CC sample.
+For the NC π^0 , with the larger data-MC difference after the constraints and systematic uncertainties getting smaller after the constraints, it leads to slightly worse GoF values after applying the constraints.
+The GoF of all tests are still very good, indicating the difference between the data and predictions are well within the total statistical and systematic uncertainties.